-- Staff is reminded to periodically change their network password. - Principals and district administrators have verified through the annual Executive Limitations Survey (2014-15) that confidential student records are maintained in secure locations.
-This includes, but is not limited to, student cumulative folders, emergency cards, teacher grade books, guidance team evaluations, special education records, health records, and federal free/reduced lunch applications. - The Skyward electronic student records system, including Family Access, is password protected.
-Staff are required to change their passwords periodically. - District archives are managed by the Chief of Finance and Operations in keeping with applicable law. - All parents/students have the right to withhold personal directory information from publication.
+- Staff is reminded to periodically change their network password. - Principals and district administrators have verified through the annual Executive Limitations Survey (2015-16) that confidential student records are maintained in secure locations.
+This includes, but is not limited to, student cumulative folders, emergency student forms, teacher grade books, guidance team evaluations, special education records, health records, and federal free/reduced lunch applications. - The Skyward electronic student records system, including Family Access, is password protected.
+Staff members are required to change their passwords periodically. - District archives are managed by the Chief of Finance and Operations in keeping with applicable law.

+- All parents/students have the right to withhold personal directory information from publication.
 Forms for this purpose are distributed each year during student registration. - A system has been developed through which media and photographer access are appropriately granted and/or limited in order to respect both the access rights of reporters and privacy rights of individuals.
-In applicable situations, the Executive Director of Communications secures necessary permissions through site administrators. - Procedures for protecting privacy as external research is conducted in the District are managed by the Superintendent and Teaching Learning Services. - All students, parents and staff are required to sign the Network Acceptable Use Policy (Policy # 2314).
+In applicable situations, the Executive Director of Communications secures necessary permissions through site administrators. - Procedures for protecting privacy as external research is conducted in the District are managed by the Superintendent and Teaching Learning Services.